While I was preparing for a VBAC after my first cesarean, I started being asked a question that I didn’t understand at first.

 Can Special Scars VBAC?

-Studies show that women laboring with special scars have no significant increase in chances of rupture, most notable studies show chances of less than 2%.
+Studies show that women laboring with special scars have may have increased chances of rupture, most notable studies show chances of less than 2%.
+Although it is important to discuss with your provider about your individual circumstances, and consider what is best for you and your family.

 It is important to know if you have a special scar and what type it is.
 The best way to do this, if you do not already know, is to get your operation report from the hospital that you delivered at by contacting the records office.